 - Conservation landscapes – Conversion of lawn or non-native invasives to conservation landscapes.
 Must cover a minimum of 150 square feet.
 Average cost to date: $5-$25 per square foot, or $3,000 per project.
 Program reimbursement: 50 percent of the project cost up to $1,000.

 - Pavement removal – Removal of impervious pavement, followed by soil amendment and native planting.
 Must cover a minimum of 150 square feet.
-Average cost: $4-$5 per square foot, or $3,000 per project.
+Average cost to date: $4-$10 per square foot, or $3,000 per project.
 Program reimbursement: 50 percent of the project cost up to $1,500.

-- Pervious surface options – Replacement of existing impervious pavement with permeable interlocking pavers or pervious concrete.
+- Pervious surfaces – Replacement of existing impervious pavement with permeable interlocking pavers or pervious concrete.
 Pervious asphalt, ribbon driveways and turf driveways aren’t eligible.
 Must cover a minimum of 150 square feet.
-Average cost: $10-$20 per square foot, or $9,500 per project.
-Program reimbursement: 50 percent of the project cost up to $2,000.
-Note: If a program participant signs a maintenance agreement for a pervious driveway, participants will receive an additional $1,500.
+Average cost to date: $20-30 per square foot, or $9,500 per project.
+Program reimbursement: 50 percent of the project cost up to $2,500.

 - Rain gardens – Bowl-shaped garden captures and absorbs runoff.
 Average cost to date: $20-$30 per square foot, or $3,000-$5000 per project.
 Program reimbursement: 50 percent of the project cost up to $1,500.